joshourisman/django-pydantic-settings/README.md

 ## Required settings

 There are only a small number of settings that must be configured before using django-pydantic-settings with your Django project.
-These are `ROOT_URLCONF` and `WSGI_APPLICATION`.
+These are `ROOT_URLCONF`, `WSGI_APPLICATION`, and `DATABASE_URL`.
 All other settings will either remain at the default provided by Django, or a safe but functional default value.
 For example, `SECRET_KEY` is automatically generated using Django's own `get_random_secret_key()` function (though you should set this yourself if you're using Django's authentication and don't want to lose your session every time the server is restarted).

 ## Database configuration